vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 * The market’s unique ID, denoted as `marketId` - Confirm that the market is in a state to accept liquidity commitment, and is not a rejected market, has not had trading terminated, or has not been settled
 * Liquidity commitment amount: The amount of funds that you want to allocate to providing liquidity.
 The amount will be moved into a bond account during the duration of your liquidity commitment, denoted as `commitmentAmount`
-* Proposed liquidity fee level: The scaling factor for the fee you are bidding to receive when your order is matched, on a scale between 0 and 1.
+* Proposed liquidity fee: The scaling factor for the fee you are bidding to receive when your order is matched, on a scale between 0 and 1.
 For example, a fee level of 0.01 would mean `0.01 * total trade amount` is charged.
-Note: Your proposed fee level is used along with other proposed fee levels to define the fees on the market.
+Note: Your proposed fee is used along with other proposed fees and commitments to determine the actual fee percentage for the market.
 Denoted as `fee`

 * A set of liquidity buy and sell order shapes (denoted as `buys` and `sells`), which include:
     * Offset: How many ticks away from the reference price you want your orders to be.
 The tick size is the smallest decimal place the market allows for orders.
 There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk